Attendance, Authorised Absence, Illness and Leaving Overdale School Process

 At school we use NHS guidance to advise regarding childhood illnesses, and to help us judge whether a child is well enough to be at school.
 This information can be viewed using the following useful link for parents:

-All absences should be reported to the school, verbally or in writing between 8:00am and 9:00am, but must be reported by 9.30am on the first day of absence, and each day of an extended period of absence.
+All absences should be reported to the school, verbally or through the absences email (listed below) between 8:00am and 9:00am, but must be reported by 9.30am on the first day of absence, and each day of an extended period of absence.
 The Admin staff will telephone or text any unreported absences after 9.30am to ensure the child is safe and with a responsible adult.

 School telephone: 0116 288 3736